- What is cancer?

-- Cover as much skin as possible with loose fitting clothes and wraps made from closely woven fabrics.
+- Covering as much skin as possible with loose fitting clothes and wraps made from closely woven fabrics.

 - Choosing a hat that protects the baby’s face, neck and ears.

-- Keep an eye on the baby’s clothing, hat and shade to ensure they continue to be well-protected.
+- Keeping an eye on the baby’s clothing, hat and shade to ensure they continue to be well-protected.

 - Australian Institute of Health and Welfare & Australasian Association of Cancer Registries 2012.
 Cancer in Australia: an overview, 2012.
 Cancer series no. 74.
 Cat. no. CAN 70.
 Canberra: AIHW.